rahulkadavil/nuclei-templates/README.md

 # nuclei-templates
-Few templates developed for nuclei
+Few templates which I developed for nuclei